trey-c/oui/doc/MANUAL.md

 ### Declaring

-Widgets use a convience macro called `decl_widget` that defines 2 template declarations
+Widgets use a convenient macro called `decl_widget` that defines a template declaration for you

 ```nim
 ...